🚚 FREE US SHIPPING ON ORDERS OVER $30 🚚

 But while spending a day or more out on the water can be wonderful, it's not without its hazards.
 In 2016, over 700 people in the United States perished from boating accidents.
 Of this number, 80% were caused by drowning.

-The majority were boaters who were not wearing life jackets or PFDs (Personal Flotation Devices), which are a crucial part of boating safety.
+The majority were boaters who were not wearing life jackets or PFDs (Personal Flotation Devices), which are crucial for boating safety.

 So, before you start choosing what shades to wear, it's important to make sure your boat is equipped with the proper equipment.